 |Larry D. Thompson|

-Larry D. Thompson retired from PepsiCo in May 2011.
-In June 2012, he rejoined the company as Executive Vice President-Government Affairs, General Counsel and Corporate Secretary.
-His responsibilities include leading PepsiCo's worldwide legal function, as well as its global government affairs and public policy group and its global citizenship and sustainability team.
+Larry D. Thompson retired from PepsiCo in December 2014 as Executive Vice President-Government Affairs, General Counsel and Corporate Secretary.
+His responsibilities included leading PepsiCo's worldwide legal function, as well as its global government affairs and public policy group and its global citizenship and sustainability team.

 Mr. Thompson has extensive leadership experience in both the public and private sectors.
 In 2001, Mr. Thompson was confirmed by the United States Senate as Deputy Attorney General of the United States.
 Attorney General John Ashcroft named Mr. Thompson in 2002 to lead the Department of Justice's National Security Coordination Council.
 Also in 2002, President George W. Bush named Mr. Thompson to head the government-wide Corporate Fraud Task Force.